Views

 Railroads expanded across the United States in bursts of construction and consolidation.
 A "network" often did not exist, as lines failed to join one another at stations and competitive privileges of rival companies thwarted unification at key points.
 Yet, the railroad's spatial development in the U.S. placed localities on an ever-shifting map.
 Over time a locality's position might change in relationship to others, and over time network effects characterized the process of railroad growth and change.
 An event at one point affected other places.

-• Technology and The Expansion of the U.S. South
+• Technology, Modernity, and the U.S. South before the Civil War

 Railroads and telegraphs changed the ways white southerners thought about their region.
 These technologies altered the landscape of the South, linked cities and sub-regions into a rapidly expanding network, and brought the majority of white southerners into close access of the railroads.
 The modernizing influences of these developments came hand-in-hand with the expansion of slavery in the 1850s.
 White southerners increasingly saw their region as advanced, modern, and technologically sophisticated.
 Their adaptation of slavery to railroad construction and operation only encouraged a sense of confidence about the progress.